imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 #### [Luoyang Museum](https://en.wikipedia.org/wiki/Luoyang_Museum)

 _Admission is free, but reservations are required.
 You need to book 3 days in advance to get a place (the reservation system opens at 7:00am).
-An alternative way to reserve is to book a ticket for the Luoyang Zhouwangcheng Emperor Six Horses Carriage Museum, then a reservation to Luoyang Museum can be made while visiting this museum._
+An alternative way to reserve is to book a ticket for the Luoyang Zhouwangcheng Emperor Six Horses Carriage Museum (30 RMB), then a reservation to Luoyang Museum can be made while visiting this museum._

 ![img](/img/in-post/post-luoyang/lymuseum.jpeg){:width="300"}
 <center><font size="1">Photo by 杨恒博, from Luoyang Travel's Wechat Official Account.</font></center>